Web Content Contributor, Message Board Administrator, Distance Showcase Director, Social Media Liazon

 Drake took over as the main man in charge of Indiana Runner in May of 2011.
 His duties include being head of marketing, article/news coordinator, website designer as well a message board administrator.
 Prior to the new position, Drake specialized in the Carmel Semi-State Rankings.
-He currently runs for the post collegiate middle disance group, the Indiana Invaders, out of Indianapolis, and is also an assistant coach at Zionsville High School.
+He currently runs for the post collegiate middle distance group, the Wright Distance Project, and is also an assistant coach at Zionsville High School.
 He is also USATF Level 1 Certified.

 Drake attended LaPorte High School from 2002-2005.
 While there, he was a state qualifier in the 300 hurdles and Long Jump.
 He competed collegiately at Indiana State University and Vincennes University for where he was a 2 time All-American in the decathlon and 4×4.

 In 2007, he suffered a shoulder injury that would ultimately end his career as a decathlete.
 Refusing to give up the sport, he transferred to Indiana State University to focus on middle distance.
 He has spent the majority of his post-collegiate training time focusing on the 800, and set a personal best of 1:48.70 during the 2012 outdoor season.
 He is also a two-time USA National Championship Qualifier for 800m.
-Drake currently lives in Zionsville with his wife, Sarah.
+Drake currently lives in Brownsburg with his wife, Sarah.